tscswcn/PaddlePaddle.org/DEVELOPING.md

 ## Technology

-This website is built using the Python framework [Django](https://www.djangoproject.com/)  (1.8.11).
+This website is built using the Python framework [Django](https://www.djangoproject.com/) (1.8.11) and [Skeleton](http://getskeleton.com/).
 All the content is served from built assets, and as a result, the website setup does not require any database infrastructure.

 The webserver running the site is Gunicorn tied with [Nginx](https://www.nginx.com/).
 We use a Docker container to deploy it to a public cloud.